yangzixuan990417-dev/Coffee-Shop-Order-Process-Optimization/README.md

 ![Power BI Dashboard](dashboard-screenshot.png)

 ## Tools Used

-- Draw.io (diagrams.net) – for creating professional swimlane flowcharts
+- Draw.io (diagrams.net) – for creating professional swimlane flowcharts.
-- Planned next step: Power BI for sales data visualization and dashboard
+- Power BI – for building an interactive dashboard to visualise order volume, sales performance, product demand, and inventory monitoring needs.
+- GitHub – for documenting the project and presenting it as a portfolio case study.
+- Markdown – for writing structured project documentation.

 ## Learning Outcomes
 - Developed skills in business process analysis and modeling.